Notes Links Bibliography Quotes Charts 8 Gates 5 Steps

 it

 study.
 They are the foundation of all Taiji Quan skills.
-It is said all other skills come from the different
+It is said all other skills come from the different variation and

 combination of these skills.